 Another important factor to know is that 1 gallon of oil extracted from the soil contains the equivalent of about 98 tons of the original algal material.

 Why do we use so much oil if it takes so long to form?
-For the same reason that we used coal rather than steam; it’s extremely efficient energy value that makes it an invaluable material for our way of life.
+For the same reason that we used coal rather than wood; it’s extremely efficient energy value that makes it an invaluable material for our way of life.
 “It is estimated that 40 liters of gasoline in the tank of a car contain the energy equivalent of four years of manual human labor. “

 Understanding the energy consumption of our current lifestyle, explains the need we have for natural resources.
 In his gesticulated conference, Anthony Brault explains that the King of France, Louis XIV had 40 people to assist him in his daily tasks, and it was calculated that an average French, with all the machines and services that we can have at home the equivalent of 120 energy slaves.